kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 ## What to do in a survival situation

 ### Stop
+TODO

 ### Think
+TODO

 ### Observe
+TODO

 ### Plan
+TODO

 When faced with a survival situation, prioritize your actions based on the environment and your immediate needs.
 For example:

 - In cold conditions, focus on building a fire and shelter first.
 - In hot climates, finding water might be your top priority.

 ### Act
+TODO

 ## Signaling for help

 ### Cell phone
+Even if you don't have a single with your carrier, you may still be able to call emergency services.
+If you can't make a call, try sending a text message.
+Check your phone periodically to see if you have a signal, but otherwise keep it off or in airplane mode to conserve battery.
+You may get a better signal by climbing to higher ground or moving to an open area.

 ### Whistle
+A whistle is a simple and effective signaling device.
+Three short blasts is the universal signal for help.
+You may want to cover your ears when using the whistle at full volume.

 ### Signal mirror
+TODO

 ### Smoke
+TODO

 ### Flares
+TODO

 ### Flashlight
+At night, a flashlight can be used to signal for help.
+Use the international distress signal, SOS, which is three short flashes, three long flashes, and three short flashes.
+If you don't remember the SOS signal, just flash the light repeatedly in groups of three.
+Aim it in the direction of aircraft or other potential rescuers.

 ### Ground-to-air signals